LingzheZhao/unity-hub-docker/README.md

 # Unity Hub in Docker container

-This repo is a part of my NVIDIA Isaac Sim Project, and this (experimental) Dockerfile is intended to run UnityEditor with nvidia-docker， since I encountered some issues under Ubuntu 20.04.
+This repo is a part of my NVIDIA Isaac Sim Project, and this (experimental) Dockerfile is intended to run UnityEditor with nvidia-docker, since I encountered some issues under Ubuntu 20.04.

 ## Prerequisites